Tetiana-Zadorozhnia/kottans-frontend/README.md

 ## **3. Intro to HTML and CSS**
-I already knew a bit about HTML and CSS.
-However, it was useful to refresh knowledge.
+I knew something about HTML and CSS before.
+However, it was useful to refresh the knowledge.

 I enjoyed the lessons on Codecademy.
 I was surprised why I didn't find these lessons earlier.
-Combining theory with practice is great.
+It's great to immediately combine theory with practice.

-I will certainly use HTML and CSS in the future.
+I will definitely use HTML and CSS in the future
 ### ***1. [Intro to HTML & CSS (1week_and_2week)](https://www.coursera.org/learn/html-css-javascript-for-web-developers)***

 <details>